-Page Figure A4.
+Page Figure A3.
 Map showing NMSIM model depicted the propagation of noise from a car travelling 35 miles per hour.
-In this scenario the car travels to milepost 12.5 of the park road.
-Tables Page 1 age Table 1.
-Traffic estimates for days of the week using the motion sensor camera at mile 3 Table 2.
-Vehicles Present at Mountain Vista Rest Area Table 3.
-Estimated budget costs for operations related to plowing the Park Road from February 1 to March 15 Table A1.
-Date Ranges for which valid Sound Pressure Level data were collected Table A2.
-Summaries of Noise Events By Source Table A3.
-Summaries of Maximum Sound Pressure Level, Variation in Maximum Sound Pressure Level, and the number of observations used in the summary Table 4.
-NOISEMAP Simulation Model (NMSim) input parameters with a justification for their selection in this specific case and notes on potential limitations
+31 Figure A4.
+Map showing NMSIM model depicted the propagation of noise from a car travelling 35 miles per hour.
+32 Tables Page Table 1.
+2014 Traffic estimates for days of the week using the motion sensor camera at mile 3 12 Table 2.
+2015 Traffic estimates for days of the week using the motion sensor camera at mile 3 12 Table 3.
+Vehicles Present at Mountain Vista Rest Area in 2014 13 Table 4.
+Vehicles Present at Mountain Vista Rest Area in 2015 13 Table 5.
+Estimated budget costs for operations related to plowing the Park Road from February 1 to March 15.
+20 Table A1.
+Date Ranges for which valid Sound Pressure Level data were collected.
+Sample periods inclusive.
+26 Table A2.
+Summaries of Noise Events By Source 28 Table A3.
+Summaries of Maximum Sound Pressure Level, Variation in Maximum Sound Pressure Level, and the number of observations used in the summary 28 Table A4.
+NOISEMAP Simulation Model (NMSim) input parameters with a justification for their selection in this specific case and notes on potential limitations 30